perriera/for_interfaces/vm/digitalocean/README.md

 - The enter the `dev@ip_address` and hit enter
 - (just the `dev@ip_address` part not `ssh dev@ip_address`)
 - Now VSC connects to the remote Linux box
-- Go 'Terminal->New Terminal` and this time see a session on the remote Linux box.
+- Go `Terminal->New Terminal` and this time see a session on the remote Linux box.
 - To activate the file panel do `File->Open Folder...` and select `/home/dev`
 - Select `Yes, I trust the Authors`
 - Do `Terminal->New Terminal`